Our favorite chocolate sheet cake recipe. It’s simple, moist, delicious and serves a lot making it our go-to party dessert – perfect with ice cream.

 Chocolate Sheet Cake Recipe

-Add eggs, oil, buttermilk, hot water.
-Mix all together and pour into jelly roll pan.
+- Add eggs, oil, buttermilk, hot water.
+Mix all together and pour into a greased 11x15 pan.